csc-training/hpc-python/exercise-instructions.md

 ```

 It is not necessary to complete all the exercises, instead you may leave some
 for further study at home.
-Also, some Bonus exercises are provided in the end
+Also, some Bonus exercises are provided in the end.
-of the sheet.

 ### Visualisation